- Travel and Places»

-5+ Things to do in York, England
+5 Fun Things to Do in York, United Kingdom

 York is a student-friendly city in North Yorkshire, two hours from London and two hours from Edinburgh, filled with history and medieval attractions.
 It was voted the European Tourism City of the Year in June 2007, and also voted safest place to visit in the 2010 Conde Nast Readers' Traveller awards.

 The York Walls have been built, destroyed, rebuilt and maintained over hundreds of years, and are a great way to see the city for free.
 There are many places to get onto the walls, whether it's at one of the four bars, or at an access point, which can be easily found at most points in the city.

 A walk on the walls will take you round near a hotel where you can easily see the wooded land on the left and parts of the city on the right.
 Onward, you can see the parts of the outer city, including houses, a school and the train station.
 No dogs or bicycles are allowed on the walls, allowing it to be pedestrian-only.

-Castle Museum Gardens
+2. Pay a Visit to the Castle Museum Gardens

-The Castle Museum itself is £8.50 for adults and free for children, but the gardens are a beautiful area with gardens and a small park to explore, all for free.
-The museum sits on the site of the former York castle, and it's possible to see some of the old ruins for free.
+The Castle Museum itself is £8.50 for adults and free for children, but the grounds are a beautiful area with gardens and a small park to explore, all for free.
+The museum sits on the site of the former York Castle, and it's possible to see some of the old ruins for free.

-National Railway Museum
+3. Check Out the National Railway Museum

 One of the most highly recommended attraction on any travel website is York Minster, the famous church in the heart of York, and one of the largest cathedrals in Europe.
 It is constantly being reconstructed with genuine stone work, the workshop of which is behind the Minster.
 The church attracts thousands of tourists per year from many different countries.